git-pull/tao-of-tmux/manuscript/10-scripting.md

 This book focuses on separating the concept of server, sessions, windows, and panes.
-With the knowledge of targets and formats, this separation takes shape in tmux' internal attributes.
+With the knowledge of targets and formats, this separation takes shape in tmux's internal attributes.
 If you `list-panes` all variables up the ladder, including window, session and server variables are available for the panes being listed.
 Try this: